 Net Research and Development Expenses.
-Net research and development expenses were \$19,505,000 during First Quarter 2017 compared to \$15,696,000 in First Quarter 2016, an increase of \$3,809,000, or 24.3%.
+Net research and development expenses were \$21,407,000 during Second Quarter 2017 compared to \$19,111,000 in Second Quarter 2016, an increase of \$2,296,000, or 12%.
 This increase was primarily driven by higher costs for additional resources, including personnel, focused on application engineering for new production programs of existing products, development of new products and a program to develop the next generation of seat comfort products.
-New product development includes automotive cooled storage devices, automotive interior thermal management devices, medical thermal management devices, battery thermal management systems, advanced automotive electronics solutions and other potential products.
+New product development includes automotive cooled storage devices, automotive interior thermal management devices, medical thermal management devices, battery thermal management devices, battery management systems, advanced automotive electronics solutions and other potential products.

 Many of these new products have begun to reach the more cost intensive phases that typically occur after we receive firm customer orders or later as we ramp up our manufacturing operations specific to these products.
 Important examples include battery thermal management and a new automotive electronic control module, which will begin shipping at the end of 2017 and in early 2019, respectively.
-During First Quarter 2017 we incurred expenses of approximately \$2,000,000 associated with battery thermal management and the electronic module programs.
+During Second Quarter 2017 we incurred significantly higher expenses associated with battery thermal management and the electronic module programs.
 We estimate that these two products will add over \$50,000,000 in annual revenue by the time they reach their full run rate in 2019 based on current awarded programs and we believe annual revenues are likely to grow rapidly thereafter.
-The growth in the battery thermal management product is expected to mirror an expected rapid growth in 48- volt mild hybrid automotive drive trains for which it is designed, whereas the growth in the electronic control module product is anticipated to be driven by market share penetration due to an important design innovation that we believe gives us an important competitive advantage.
+The growth in the battery thermal management product is expected to mirror an expected rapid growth in 48-volt mild hybrid automotive drive trains for which it is designed, whereas the growth in the electronic control module product is anticipated to be driven by market share penetration due to an important design innovation that we believe gives us an important competitive advantage.